pbrus/astro-quiz/README.md

 ```bash
 $ bash vendor/pbrus/astro-quiz/install
 ```
+Note that the use of `sudo` instead of `su` sometimes can't call `composer`.
 If everything goes well, you will see the message **The installation has been completed**.
 It's time to open your web browser and test the application typing `localhost` into the address bar.

 ### Windows